sighjs/sigh/docs/writing-plugins.md

  * `treeIndex`: depth-first index of operator within pipeline tree.
 This can be written to in order to this to set the treeIndex for the next pipeline operation otherwise it is incremented by one.
  * `watch`: true if and only if the `-w` flag was used.
  * `environment`: environment being built (change with the `-e` or `--environment` flag).
+ * `procPool`: A [ProcessPool](https://github.com/ohjames/process-pool) instance configured to limit the number of active processes accoring to the `-j` argument passed to sigh.
+This can be used to schedule work over multiple CPUs, see the [sigh-babel plugin](https://github.com/sighjs/sigh-babel/blob/master/src/index.js) for an example.
  * `compiler`: a pipeline compiler that can be used to compile any sub-trees, this is used in advanced plugins that take other pipelines as arguments.

+The [sigh-core](https://github.com/sighjs/sigh-core) library also provides some functionality useful for writing plugins including access to the `Bacon` instance sigh uses.

 Assuming the plugin above is called `suffixer` it could be used in a Sighfile like:
 ```javascript